 From a policy perspective, it is important to know whether gender differences in psychological attributes are due to biological differences or environmental influences.
 Research has shown that both of these mechanisms are at work .
 There are biological differences that lead to differences in psychological attributes, but these attributes are also influenced by environmental factors (e.g. different treatment of boys and girls by their parents).
 For example, the willingness of women to compete depends on whether there are men among the competitors.

-Discrimination refers to a situation in which equally qualified employees are treated differently on the basis of gender, religion, ethnicity, or orientation.
+Discrimination refers to a situation in which equally qualified employees are treated differently on the basis of gender, religion, ethnicity, age, or other observable personal characteristics.
 It is difficult to empirically evaluate the effect of discrimination on gender differences in careers.
-For example, the illustration on page 1 shows that men are around 3% more likely to be promoted than women, even when many other factors that influence productivity, such as educational background, are controlled for.
+For example, the Illustration shows that men are around 3% more likely to be promoted than women, even after accounting for many other factors that influence productivity, such as educational background.
 However, this difference cannot be interpreted purely as discrimination.
 The number may overstate discrimination because it cannot measure all factors that influence productivity.
 For example, the controls do not include job performance, as it is typically not available in the data sets available to researchers.
 On the other hand, the number may understate discrimination if some of the controls, including initial job assignment, reflect discrimination.
-For example, if women are discriminated against in the initial job assignments and end up in lower paying jobs, analyses that compare men and women in the same jobs would understate the effect of discrimination on earnings.
+For example, if women are discriminated against in the initial job assignments and end up in lower-paying jobs, analyses that compare men and women in the same jobs would understate the effect of discrimination on earnings.
 This does not mean that there would be no evidence of discrimination.
-There are, for example, lawsuits that reveal cases where women have been treated unfairly in terms of promotions and wages .
+There are, for example, lawsuits that reveal cases where women have suffered relative to men in terms of promotions and wages .
 In sum, showing convincing quantitative evidence on discrimination in empirical studies is difficult.

-There is also evidence that women are held to a higher standard for promotion, possibly due to statistical discrimination , in which employers make inferences about the productivity of an individual based on gender.
+There is also evidence that women are held to a higher standard for promotion.
+A potential reason is statistical discrimination , in which employers make inferences about the productivity of an individual based on gender.
 The current, and especially future, productivity of an individual is difficult to assess and thus employers base their inferences partly on gender.
 Even though the employers’ beliefs would be correct on average, this is still a form of discrimination because it treats equally productive individuals differently.
 If men are more networked than women (e.g. due to “old boys’ clubs”), then employers may have more accurate information about the productivity of men and may more readily promote them.

-Whatever the form of discrimination, it is extremely detrimental due to “feedback effects.”
-Feedback effects mean that anticipation of discrimination affects choices concerning education, training, and the types of job applied for.
+Whatever the form of discrimination, it is detrimental due to “feedback effects,” meaning that anticipation of discrimination affects choices concerning education, training, and the types of job sought.
 Women may choose types of education or jobs in which they anticipate that discrimination will have the least effect on their career.
 This represents a significant misallocation of talent in the economy.

 Limitations and gaps

 The existing literature has documented reasonably well the gender differences in careers.
 There is a lot of research on gender differences in initial positions, promotion rates, wages, and wage gains from promotions.
 Many of the explanations for gender differences, including differences in educational choices, work experience and career breaks, working hours, discrimination and preferences, and psychological attributes, have also been studied.
-One factor, however, that has received too little attention in the literature so far is job performance.
-A recent study has highlighted the importance of gender differences in performance and more research on this topic would be needed.
+One factor, however, that has received too little attention in the literature is job performance.
+An influential study has highlighted the importance of gender differences in performance and more research on this topic is desirable.

-The main limitation of the existing research is that the relative importance of the various explanations for the gender differences in careers is unknown.
-This is an important piece of knowledge though, because it would help to design appropriate policies.
-However, it is inherently difficult to study this as some of the causes are difficult to identify and many of them are interrelated.
+The main limitation of the existing research is that the relative importance of the various explanations for the gender differences in careers is unknown, which complicates the design of appropriate policies.
+Moreover, it is inherently difficult to study this issue, as some of the causes are difficult to identify and many of them are interrelated.
 For example, the extent of discrimination is very difficult to ascertain empirically.
-In addition, labor market discrimination may affect the choices made before even entering the labor market, including field of education.
+In addition, labor market discrimination may affect the choices made before even entering the labor market, including the chosen field of education.

 Summary and policy advice

 The careers of men and women begin to diverge even before entry into the labor market.
 Men and women make different educational choices, which in turn influence their labor market outcomes.
-This is already evident in their respective entry positions in the labor market: men tend to begin their careers at higher hierarchy levels, which partly reflects the gender differences in education.
+This is already evident in their respective entry positions in the labor market: men tend to begin their careers at higher hierarchical levels, which partly reflects the gender differences in education.
 Subsequent career progress exacerbates gender differences.
-Men are more likely to be promoted, even when many factors related to productivity are controlled for.
+Men are more likely to be promoted, even after accounting for many factors related to productivity.
 These differences in career progress are an important driver of the emergence of the gender wage gap in the first ten years in the labor market.

 To increase gender equality in careers, policy must therefore affect the reasons underlying these gender differences.
-Research has shown that gender differences in careers are due to differences in educational choices, work experience and career breaks, hours worked, discrimination, and preferences and psychological attributes.
-Perhaps the most important policy tools for policymakers are thus education and family leave policies.
+Research has shown that gender differences in careers are due to differences in educational choices, work experience, children and other career breaks, hours worked, discrimination, worker preferences, and psychological attributes.
+Recent research also emphasizes how the choices that men and women make in the labor market reflect social norms about what is appropriate for men and women.

 Education policies aimed at reducing gender differences in the field of study would reduce gender differences in careers.
 The gender differences in competitiveness suggest that one policy option would be gender-segregated teaching in some subjects, including mathematics.
 Gender differences in educational outcomes may also be reduced by providers of education, such as universities.
 There are, for example, universities that aim to increase the number of women in computer science by using a variety of approaches, such as mentoring.

 Perhaps in the future, firm-level policies will effectively reduce the non-linearity between hours and wages.
 For example, new information and communication technologies may make it feasible to redesign jobs so that tasks can be shared more easily between workers.
-According to recent research this would reduce the pay penalty associated with temporal flexibility .
+According to one study, this would reduce the pay penalty associated with temporal flexibility .

 All developed countries have legislation prohibiting gender discrimination in the labor market.
 At the same time, subtle barriers to women's career progress still exist.
 Some of these barriers amount to discrimination, but they are difficult to address with policy because of their nature.